How to integrate Intercom MCP with OpenAI Agents SDK

 Remove tag from a contactYou can remove tag from a specific contact.

-Reopen conversationReopens a closed conversation in intercom
+Reopen conversationReopens a closed conversation in Intercom.

-Reply to conversationSends a reply to an existing conversation in intercom
+Reply to conversationSends a reply to an existing conversation in Intercom.

-Retrieve a collectionYou can fetch the details of a single collection by making a get request to `https://api.
+Retrieve a collectionYou can fetch the details of a single collection by making a GET request to `https://api.

 Retrieve a company by idYou can fetch a single company.

-Retrieve a help centerYou can fetch the details of a single help center by making a get request to `https://api.
+Retrieve a help centerYou can fetch the details of a single Help Center by making a GET request to `https://api.

 Retrieve an adminYou can retrieve the details of a single admin.

-Retrieve an articleYou can fetch the details of a single article by making a get request to `https://api.
+Retrieve an articleYou can fetch the details of a single article by making a GET request to `https://api.

-Retrieve companiesYou can fetch a single company by passing in `company id` or `name`.
+Retrieve companiesYou can fetch a single company by passing in `company_id` or `name`.

 Scroll over all companiesThe `list all companies` functionality does not work well for huge datasets, and can result in errors and performance problems when paging deeply.